mescourrou/RPGEngine/README.md

 ## Documentation
 You can build the documentation with `make doc` when you are in the build directory.
 You can use `make show_dow` to open the html in you browser.

+# Contribute
+To contribute, proceed by pull requests.

+Please add some tests for your feature.
+Thus, your feature would be tested before each merge and will stay functionnal.
+Do not forget to add documentation too !